The E-Learning Issue: ADA Compliance

 - Like with images and graphics, videos and audio must also be rid of background noise, have consistent volume, and clarity in word pronunciation

-- Documents must be easily searchable: If a different version of documentation is used that cannot be searched, provide an accompanying plain text format.
+- Documents must be easily searchable: If a different version of the documentation is used that cannot be searched, provide an accompanying plain text format.
 Charts, tables, and other graphs must also be ADA compliant by including proper labels and headers

-- Voice activated features can and should also be integrated for students to communicate and write via voice-activated text
+- Voice-activated features can and should also be integrated for students to communicate and write via voice-activated text

 How Lineate Can Help with ADA Compliance

 In these unprecedented times, many educational technologies and their users need to adapt to meet and improve learning expectations.
 Given the urgency with which many schools moved online, Lineate recognizes that not all Edtech platforms or districts are yet equipped to provide the necessary tools teachers need to help students that are physically or cognitively impaired.